helmutkaufmann/wn-queuedresize-plugin/README.md

 ---

-## Queue Behaviour and ConcurrencyWhen you call `qresize` with a new combination of source + options:
+## Queue Behaviour and Concurrency
+When you call `qresize` with a new combination of source + options:

 1. The plugin writes the JSON metadata next to where the image will live.
 2. It dispatches a `ProcessImageResize` job on the configured queue.